Publ is a website publishing system, with a focus on heterogenous content and flexibility, and with simple content management principles.

 To that end, the intention is that things like outgoing Webmention and WebSub are left to external tools.
 One such tool is Pushl to provide the notification conduit between Publ (or any other publishing system, static or dynamic!) and the various push infrastructure that is emerging around the IndieWeb.

 As far as incoming Webmentions are concerned, most of that comes down to selecting whatever endpoint you want.
-There is already a rich ecosystem of Webmention endpoints that are available for use now (I use webmention.io, personally), and I haven’t seen any compelling reason to integrate one into Publ directly.
-(That said, I do have a Webmention endpoint wishlist and it’d be nice to build it as a Flask blueprint.)
+There is already a rich ecosystem of Webmention endpoints that are available for use now (such as webmention.io), and there are a number of ways that you can display incoming mentions on a Publ site, such as using webmention.js or configuring your webmention endpoint to convert incoming webmentions into an entry attachment or the like.

 This is of course not anything special to Publ.

-Custom Flask endpoints can also make use of the Python API for querying and formatting entries.
+Custom Flask endpoints can also make use of the internal Python API for querying and formatting entries.

 Unfortunately, running multiple Publ instances within a single app server (gunicorn, etc.) is not so straightforward.
-Currently, the ORM in use does not support segregating data across instances, and as such I also haven’t put much effort into containerizing the Publ configuration (which is currently global).
-However, I haven’t found a good use case for multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to open an issue and make your case for it!
+I haven’t found a good use case for multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to open an issue and make your case for it!

 If you want to convert a Movable Type blog’s content over, see mt2publ.